SwissDataScienceCenter/renku-gateway/README.md

 or any other checks or guards in place to enforce this.
 Hopefully a convention / agreement like this is enough to avoid problems.

+## Sessions

+Web-based sessions are stored in Redis, and a secure cookie containing the session ID is sent to the client.

+For an incoming request, the session will be loaded according to the following rules:

+1. If a session cookie is found, retrieve the corresponding session from Redis.
+2. If an authorization header is found:
+   1. If the authorization header contains a bearer token, validate it and create an ephemeral session.
+   2. If the authorization header contains a token encoded as HTTP basic authorization, validate it and create an ephemeral session.

 ## Login server

 The login routes handle authentication for web-based clients.